CO2 certificates support biogenic construction projects

 Principle: The building is the C-sink

-Creator & Owner: Ithaka Institute
+Creator of the standard: Ithaka Institute

-C-Sink Manager: OPENLY (certification of construction projects)
+C-Sink Manager: OPENLY AG

 Audit: CERES